 Graduates work in a vast range of positions - both within planning and in other sectors where their analytical, negotiating and problem-solving skills are valued.
 Demand for people with planning skills in the UK and abroad is strong.
 A rapidly growing field of work is 'urban regeneration', where people from many professions, sectors and organisations collaborate on urban and regional projects.

 These combine economic revival, social development, housing and public space improvements and community participation.
 Examples include the urban regeneration schemes and projects in relation to the London 2012 Olympic and Paralympic Games.
-Due to the nature of the our BSc programmes as a route for eligible membership of RICS/RTPI many of our graduates also go on to further study.
+Due to the nature of our BSc programmes as a route for eligible membership of RICS/RTPI many of our graduates also go on to further study.

 First career destinations of recent graduates (2010-2012) of this programme include: